ribs.archives.CVTArchive¶

 when constructing archives for subsequent experiments.Note

 The idea of archive thresholds was introduced in Fontaine 2022.
-Refer to our CMA-MAE tutorial for more info on thresholds, including the
+For more info on thresholds, including the

 learning_rate